-- (5) On refusing, under this section, to disclose personal information supplied in confidence about an applicant, the head of the public body must give the applicant a summary of the information unless the summary cannot be prepared without disclosing the identity of a third party who supplied the personal information. - (6) The head of the public body may allow the third party to prepare the summary of personal information under subsection (5).
+- (ii) what the benefit grants to the third party; - (iii) the date the benefit was granted; - (iv) the period of time the benefit is valid; - (v) the date the benefit ceases. - (5) On refusing, under this section, to disclose personal information supplied in confidence about an applicant, the head of the public body must give the applicant a summary of the information unless - (a) the summary cannot be prepared without disclosing the identity of a third party who supplied the personal information, or - (b) with respect to subsection (3) (h), either paragraph (a) of this subsection applies or the applicant could reasonably be expected to know the identity of the third party who supplied the personal recommendation or evaluation, character reference or personnel evaluation. - (6) The head of the public body may allow the third party to prepare the summary of personal information under subsection (5).